Guzpenha/MANtIS/README.md

 ## Questions and citation

-You can contact us via email to authors (available on the [paper](https://arxiv.org/abs/){:target="_blank"}) or by creating issues in the github project.
+You can contact us via email to authors (available on the [paper](https://arxiv.org/abs/1912.04639) or by creating issues in the github project.
 If you use MANtIS in your work please include a citation to the following paper:

 ```
-@article{mantis,
+@misc{penha2019mantis,
     title={Introducing MANtIS: a novel Multi-Domain Information Seeking Dialogues Dataset},
-  author={Gustavo Penha, Alexandru Balan, Claudia Hauff},
+    author={Gustavo Penha, Alexandru Balan and Claudia Hauff},
-  journal={arXiv preprint arXiv:},
-  year={2019}
+    year={2019},
+    eprint={1912.04639},
+    archivePrefix={arXiv},
+    primaryClass={cs.CL}
 }
 ```

+For a in-depth description of the dataset refer to Alex's [thesis](https://repository.tudelft.nl/islandora/object/uuid%3A0ab2d1e4-385e-43cf-9883-cfc6c2f3f19c?collection=education){:target="_blank"}.
+In his thesis you can also find a study on the effects of multi-task learning for all three available tasks (conversation response ranking, grounding document ranking and intent prediction) using a deep matching network.

 ## Using the code